henrikrank/tpl-2022/lesson-more-exercises/README.md

 # Speedrunning JS Exercises
 Get better at JavaScript by solving these exercises.
-They are designed to be solved in a short amount of time, so you can practice your skills and get better at JavaScript.
+They are very common exercises, so you can practice your skills and get better at JavaScript.
 As õp Küüsmaa says, you need to drill-drill-drill to get better at anything.

 > These are extracts from an online tutor who does great JS exercises.
-If you want a step-by-step guide to solving these exercises in a fancy way, check out [this link](https://www.youtube.com/watch?v=N65RvNkZFGE&list=PLpc_YvcwbxaSn6jn0VaTcG8A0Grgs1GSB&index=1&ab_channel=codebubb).
+If you want a step-by-step guide to solving them in a fancy way, check out [this link](https://www.youtube.com/watch?v=N65RvNkZFGE&list=PLpc_YvcwbxaSn6jn0VaTcG8A0Grgs1GSB&index=1&ab_channel=codebubb).
 However, the tutor uses a more complex syntax than what we are used to.

 ## Exercise 1
 Write a program to extract the first half of a string of even length.